a

 Been there recently?

-If you want to enjoy slow and relaxing cruises in the backwaters or are looking forward to staying on a houseboat, there is no better place than Alleppey, the Venice of the East.
+If you want to enjoy slow and relaxing cruises in the backwaters or looking forward to staying on a houseboat then no better place than Alleppey, the Venice of the East.
 The city is known worldwide for its enchantingly beautiful waterways and houseboats.
 The coconut trees that line up on either side of the waterways add such a charm to the locales it looks unreal.
 If we are to look at the map, then it can be noticed that many rivulets snake towards Alleppey.
-These natural waterways have surrounded the city and, on their way to the sea, have created heavenly waterways that are ideal for houseboat tourism.
+These natural waterways have surrounded the city and on their way to the sea have created heavenly waterways that are ideal for houseboat tourism.
 The city has probably the largest number of bridges in India because of these waterways.
-If you go on a cruise then it is a feast for the eyes with coconut trees, paddy fields, heritage buildings, green hyacinth cover, small bridges, coloured boats, decked-up houseboats, mind you it is a different world altogether.
+If you go on a cruise then it is a feast for the eyes with coconut trees, paddy fields, heritage buildings, green hyacinth cover, small bridges, coloured boats, and decked-up houseboats, which mind you, it is a different world altogether.
 November to March is the best time to visit Alleppey.
-The city is about 55 kilometres from Cochin and approximately 145 kilometres from Thiruvananthapuram, the state capital.
+The city is about 55 kilometres from Cochin and approximately 145 kilometres from Tiruvananthapuram, the state capital.
 Alappuzha has a rail station.
 The nearest airport is at Cochin, 85 kilometres away.

 Nearby Places to See